-To improve the health of those in your workforce diagnosed with diabetes, providing ongoing education on nutrition and medication, guidance on how to self-monitor their condition and access to regular check-ups with health professionals are extremely beneficial.
+There are several ways to improve the health of those in your workforce diagnosed with diabetes.
+This includes providing ongoing education on nutrition and medication, guidance on how to self-monitor their condition and access to regular check-ups with health professionals.

 Employees with diabetes may also have higher levels of sickness absence for health check-ups.
 Thus, organisations should have a risk assessment in place for the job they do as well as a contingency plan in place for when they become unwell or unable to perform their work.
 This shall be done in the respect of the confidentiality of their health condition.

 Testing is also important for people with diabetes to monitor their blood glucose levels, and this may need to be done regularly throughout their day.
 For some employees, injecting medication and testing blood glucose levels can be quite personal, so provision and adjustments should be considered in the workplace, so they can do these in a private and hygienic space.
 Employers should also consider giving regular break time for employees to administer their tests and administer insulin injections.